robot131/robot131.github.io/news/smart_car.md

 + Pass the traffic light incorrectly or press the stop line when stopping (-3 points),
 + Press the boundary lines when passing the S road (-1 points).

 The game last for a period of time, and you should accomplish as much circles as you can to gain more points.
 To meet all the requirements and accomplish the race, the car is equipped with a monocular camera on the head and a laser SLAM on the back, as shown in the top left corner of Fig. 1.
 We use the laser SLAM to construct the model of the race track before the game start and to measure the surrouding distance during the game to avoid the car crashing to the edge of the track.
 The pictures the camera takes are used to correct the movement locus during the S road and to decide whether the car should stop in front of the traffic light.
 An NVIDIA® Jetson Nano is used as the main control board to recieve messages from the laser SLAM and the camera and output conmmands to the motors.

+## Division of labor

 According to the competation goals and the basic constitution of the smart car, the whole task is divided into five parts corresponding to five members:
-+ Debug and maintain the electrical and mechanical structure of the smart car
+1. Debug and maintain the electrical and mechanical structure of the smart car
-+ Light up the camera and process the pictures recorded during moving, and give proper messages to the main control board
+2. Light up the camera and process the pictures recorded during moving, and give proper messages to the main control board
-+ Use the laser SLAM to construct the model of the race track before the game start, and to measure the surrouding distance during the game.
+3. Use the laser SLAM to construct the model of the race track before the game start, and to measure the surrouding distance during the game.
 Then send the distance information to the main control board
-+ Recieve the messages from the camera and the laser SLAM, and use the messages to give motion orders to the motor to move the car correctly
+4. Recieve the messages from the camera and the laser SLAM, and use the messages to give motion orders to the motor to move the car correctly
-+ Make a visual Interface on the laptop that can interact with the car, give orders to the car, and check the status of the car during the game
+5. Make a visual Interface on the laptop that can interact with the car, give orders to the car, and check the status of the car during the game